-It’s both understandable and surprising that people want to take a bit of that wildness home in the shape of a wolf/dog mix—or “wolfdog” —which some consider representing the best of both worlds: a dog’s friendly companionship paired with a wolf’s good looks and untamed nature.
+It is both understandable and surprising that people want to take a bit of that wildness home in the form of a wolf and dog mix—or wolfdog—which some consider representing the best of both worlds: a dog’s friendly companionship paired with a wolf’s good looks and untamed nature.

-- High-level curiosity.
-Wolfdogs will investigate everything in the home.
+- Wolfdogs have a high level of curiosity and will investigate everything in the home.

 - A drive to roam.
-A wolf’s genes tell her to hit the road (and get out of any enclosure she’s been put into) and defend her territory.
-Wolves also mark their territory with urine more frequently and copiously than dogs do.
+A wolf’s genes tell it to hit the road, get out of any enclosure, and defend its territory.
+Wolves also mark their territory with urine more frequently and copiously than dogs.

 - A propensity toward den-building and digging.
 They can destroy your lawn (and furniture) in the same exercise and can also dig several feet down to escape from an enclosure.

 - A strong predatory instinct.
 Pet wolfdogs often make short work of cats and small dogs, and may also attack bigger animals.
 Unfortunately, that drive can also be directed at humans; children are especially vulnerable.